junxit/us-congress-bills-109/metadata.md

 - 2006-06-20 — Placed on the House Calendar, Calendar No. 198.
 - 2006-06-20 — Reported by the Committee on Transportation.
 H. Rept.
 109-513.
 - 2006-06-20 — Reported by the Committee on Transportation.
 H. Rept.
 109-513.
+- 2006-07-25 — Considered under suspension of the rules. (consideration: CR H5763-5765)
+- 2006-07-25 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+235.
+- 2006-07-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-07-25 — Mr. Petri moved to suspend the rules and agree to the resolution.
+- 2006-07-25 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H5763-5764)
+- 2006-07-25 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H5763-5764)
+- 2006-07-26 — Received in the Senate and referred to the Committee on Commerce, Science, and Transportation.
+- 2006-09-25 — Message on Senate action sent to the House.
+- 2006-09-25 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2006-09-25 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2006-09-25 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent. (consideration: CR S10100)
+- 2006-09-25 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.(consideration: CR S10100)